seandstewart/bardly/pending/romances/a-winter-s-tale/uncut.md

 Inch-thick, knee-deep, o'er head and ears a fork'd one!
 Go, play, boy, play: thy mother plays, and I
 Play too, but so disgraced a part, whose issue
-Will hiss me to my grave: contempt and clamour
+Will hiss me to my grave: contempt and clamor
 Will be my knell.
 Go, play, boy, play.
 There have been,
 Or I am much deceived, cuckolds ere now;
 And many a man there is, even at this present,
 Now while I speak this, holds his wife by the arm,
 That little thinks she has been sluiced in's absence
-And his pond fish'd by his next neighbour, by
+And his pond fish'd by his next neighbor, by
-Sir Smile, his neighbour: nay, there's comfort in't
+Sir Smile, his neighbor: nay, there's comfort in't
 Whiles other men have gates and those gates open'd,
 As mine, against their will.
 Should all despair
-That have revolted wives, the tenth of mankind
+That have revolting wives, the tenth of mankind
 Would hang themselves.
 Physic for't there is none;
 It is a bawdy planet, that will strike
 Where 'tis predominant; and 'tis powerful, think it,